Parallel approximation of min-max problems: A parallel oracle-algorithm for a min-max problem

-For each $i=1,\dots,a$ it is clear that the construction of the density operators $\rho_i^{(t)}$ in terms of the loss matrices $M_i^{(t)}$ presented in Figure \ref{fig:sqg-alg} obeys the condition of Theorem \ref{thm:mwum}.
-It therefore follows that for any density operator $\rho_i\in\den{\cC\cV}$ we have
+For each $i=1,\dots,k$ it is clear that the construction of the density operators $\rho_i^{(t)}$ in terms of the loss matrices $M_i^{(t)}$ presented in \ifthenelse{\equal{\compileCC}{1}} {the above oracle-algorithm} {Figure \ref{fig:sqg-alg}} are as defined in Theorem \ref{thm:mwum}.
+It therefore follows that for any density operator $\rho_i^\star\in\bbM_{mn}$ we have

-Summing these inequalities over all $i$ we find that for any density operators $(\rho_1,\dots,\rho_a)$ it holds that
+Summing these inequalities over all $i$ we find that for any density operators $(\rho_1^\star,\dots,\rho_k^\star)$ it holds that

 Substituting the definition of the loss matrices $M_i^{(t)}$ from step \ref{item:loss-matrices} and simplifying, we obtain